axeluhl/sailing-analytics/wiki/info/security/permission-concept.md

 ## Granting Permissions

 Generally, a user who has a permission can grant this permission to another user.
 This is helpful, e.g., if a user wants to establish delegate users who may take over some of his/her tasks.
 In the future, the system may impose some restrictions on this general rule, particularly for roles and permissions that users may need to pay for.
 Establishing such permissions may require another specific permission.

+## Server Properties

+### Public Server

+A server that is configured to be *public* adds the ``sailing_viewer`` role to its server-specific group (``{servername}-server``) and marks it to be granted to *all* users trying to access objects owned by the server group.
+When server administrators follow the advice to make this server group their default creation group (the group used for the group ownership of new objects created by the user) then all those objects will be publicly readable.

+### Self-Service Server

+If a server is configured as a self-service server, an ACL is created for the ``SERVER`` object that grants the ``CREATE_OBJECT`` permission to the anonymous *null* group.
+This way, all users, including those not logged in, are permitted to create not only a new user during a sign-up process but also objects of any other types, such as events, regattas, or leaderboards.